Edited by: Keri Stooksbury

 If you hold an eligible American Express Hilton Honors credit card, you can either get a free night certificate just by holding the card or spend your way to get a free night certificate.
 Some of our favorite cards include the Hilton Honors American Express Aspire Card, Hilton Honors American Express Surpass Card and The Hilton Honors American Express Business Card.

-As you can see, the Hilton Aspire card is Amex’s ultra-premium credit card and confers a free Weekend Night Reward certificate within your first year and every year after renewal, so all you need to do is hold onto the card!
+The Hilton Aspire card is Amex’s ultra-premium credit card and confers a Free Night Reward certificate within your first year and every year after renewal, so all you need to do is hold onto the card!

 You don’t need to make any big purchases or meet any special criteria to get a free night certificate.
-Also, you can earn an additional Weekend Night Reward certificate if you spend $30,000 in a calendar year, and another one when you spend $60,000 on purchases in a calendar year.
+Also, you can earn an additional Free Night Reward certificate if you spend $30,000 in a calendar year, and another one when you spend $60,000 on purchases in a calendar year.

-You’ll also get access to an array of amazing perks, such as complimentary top-tier Hilton Honors Diamond elite status, a complimentary Priority Pass Select membership, a $250 airline incidentals fee credit, a $250 Hilton resort credit, and much more.
+You’ll also get access to an array of amazing perks, such as complimentary top-tier Hilton Honors Diamond elite status, an up to $200 airline credit, an up to $400 Hilton resort credit, and much more.

-Other benefits include complimentary Hilton Honors Gold elite status, 10 single-visit passes to Priority Pass lounges per year, the ability to earn Diamond elite status after spending $40,000 in a calendar year, plus up to 12x points per $1 spent.
+Other benefits include complimentary Hilton Honors Gold elite status, the ability to earn Diamond elite status after spending $40,000 in a calendar year, plus up to 12x points per $1 spent.